Azure/azure-openapi-validator/docs/rules.md

 Please refer to [long-running-response-status-code-data-plane.md](./long-running-response-status-code-data-plane.md) for details.

+### LroAzureAsyncOperationHeader

+Azure-AsyncOperation header must be supported for all async operations that return 202.

+Please refer to [lro-azure-async-operation-header.md](./lro-azure-async-operation-header.md) for details.

 ### LroErrorContent

 Error response content of long running operations must follow the error schema provided in the common types v2 and above.